-If you’d like to spend time outdoors helping to conserve and restore our diverse landscape, consider becoming a Volunteer Land Steward this season.
+If you’d like to spend time outdoors helping to conserve and restore our diverse landscape, consider becoming a Volunteer Land Steward.
 Volunteering for land conservation will greatly improve the health and integrity of our habitats for generations to come.

-Volunteer Land Stewards and staff members are working to restore habitat in our Hardwood Swamp Restoration Project, as well as other parts of the Center Grounds.
+Volunteer Land Stewards and staff members are working to restore habitat for our Hardwood Swamp Restoration Project, as well as other parts of the Center Grounds.
 Hardwood swamps are seasonal wetlands dominated by deciduous trees, like red maples and swamp white oaks.
-Our Resource Ecologist, Drew Shuster, leads the Land Steward team.
-Volunteers meet in the West Tower Lot by 9:00am on Mondays, Wednesdays, Fridays, and Saturdays for a three-hour shift.
+Volunteers meet a conservation staff member in the Tower Lot by 9:00am on Mondays, Wednesdays, Fridays, and Saturdays for a three-hour shift.
 Assignments are shared, and then volunteers and staff split into groups and head out to areas where conservation work is needed.
 Volunteers choose what days work for them and no experience is necessary.

 Working outdoors as a team provides an uplifting spirit of camaraderie.
 Volunteering as a Land Steward is a great way to see the Schlitz Audubon property up close and learn about our diverse habitats.
 It’s also the perfect place to learn about native and invasive plant species in our local area, from both our staff and other volunteers.
 Discover how these species work together and take the knowledge with you to enhance your own property.